uraimo/Awesome-Swift-Playgrounds/README.md

 * [Dynamic Programming With Swift](https://github.com/evansjohnson/DynamicProgrammingWithSwift) - A set of three dynamic programming problems implemented in a Swift.
 * [The Jelly Bean Problem](https://github.com/kyleweiner/Jelly-Bean-Problem) - The Jelly Bean problem from Wait But Why.
 * [Euclidean Strings](https://github.com/modulusMathews/ReEuclid) - A playground leveraging ReSwift to generate Euclidean Strings.
-* [Sorting Algorithms](https://github.com/bwide/Sorting-Algorithms-Playground) - Live Visualization of some famous sorting algorithms and your experiments
+* [Sorting Algorithms](https://github.com/bwide/Sorting-Algorithms-Playground) - Live Visualization of some famous sorting algorithms and your experiments.

 ### Languages
 *Programming language interpreters implemented in Swift*

+* [Introduction to Compilers](https://github.com/ahoppen/introduction-to-compilers) - Great introduction to the inner workings of compilers. 🌟 ☘️
 * [Write your own language: Mu](https://github.com/marciok/Mu) - A playground explaining how to create a tiny programming language named Mu. 🌟 ☘️
 * [ASM Swift](https://github.com/NSExceptional/ASM-Swift) - A playground for learning Assembly language through Swift. 🌟 ☘️
 * [Register VM](https://github.com/brianhill/register-vm-in-swift) - A register-based VM in a Swift playground. 🌟